ajyura/dockerize-jenkins/README.md

   - Jenkins-slave: the build slave which can be spun up and down by the Jenkins-master application as required
   - Jenkins-nginx: the web proxy for the Jenkins-master

   ### Building Jenkins master
-  The jenkins-master directory contains everything needed to build and run the master image, including:
+  The jenkins-master directory contains everything needed to build and run the master image, including the Dockerfile and DSL folder with the seed job (test)
-    - Dockerfile
-    - DSL folder with the seed job (test)

   ##### Instructions for jenkins-master
    1. Clone the repo